AntoniCarolMateo/CurriculumVitae/README.md

 - **Software Engineering** : worked on the software documentation from the app.
   - Learned requiriement search, analisis, and treatement.
 Market domain, TAM SAM SOM.
 Sprints documentation.
 --------

+- **My part on the project** :
+  - Programmer, leaded by @imlmendez.
+  -  Participated in all documents, on charge of documents structure.
+  - Requierements research, analysis, evolution and management.

  >If you want to understant more about the project and his stucture, I'll leave you a link to the oficial Universitat of Lleida documentatio, :   https://jordimateoudl.github.io/slides/reveal.js/index.html#/